jramapuram/datasets/README.md

 ```

 **Note**: all simple datasets are auto-downloaded into `data_dir` if they dont exist there.
-For larger datasets (eg: mini-imagenet) the loader will expect the data to exist in `data_dir`.
+For larger datasets (eg: imagenet) the loader will expect the data to exist in `data_dir`.

 ## Dataloader structure